Citizenry/platform/docs/design/user-testing-process.md

 ---
-description: Information on how to conduct user testing for Ushahidi.
+description: Information on how to conduct user testing for StreetSignal.
 ---

 # User testing process